ciaran-finnegan/vuln-reporting-demo/docs/ASSET_TYPES.md

 ## Overview

-This project uses a standardised schema for categorising assets, based on Vulcan Cyber ExposureOS™ documentation.
+This project uses a standardised schema for categorising assets, based on industry standards and vulnerability management best practices.
 The asset type system ensures consistent classification across different data sources and provides a foundation for vulnerability management and risk assessment.

 ## Asset Type Categories